hylang/hy/docs/language/core.rst

 Usage: ``(flatten coll)``

-Return a single list of all the items in ``coll``, by flattening all contained lists and/or tuples.
+Returns a single list of all the items in *coll*, by flattening all contained lists and/or tuples.

 .. code-block:: hy